All Episodes

 We in the IC, when we were running the DNI, got it right.

-And we notified per proper procedure, cabinet members, intelligence officials, the president, Secretary of State, National Security Advisor, because that's the job, that's what you're supposed to do.
+And we notified per proper procedure cabinet members, intelligence officials, the president, Secretary of State, National Security Advisor, because that's the job.

 But the media didn't want us to run with that actual narrative.

-But what what about that?
+But what about that?

-How does the how what's the state of that activity?
+What's the state of that activity?

-Well, look, it's no surprise or classified piece of information that our adversaries interfere in our elections.
+Well look, it's no surprise or classified piece of information that our adversaries interfere in our elections.

-What we try to do as the US government is to reduce that or minimize that to where it's so negligible that it doesn't impact the actual outcome of the elections.
+What we try to do as the U.S. government is to reduce that or minimize that to where it's so negligible that it doesn't impact the actual outcome of the elections.

-And if you recall, based on all the reports that came out of Congress from the 2016 cycle, they did not have any uh noticeable impact on the actual vote tabulations for our elections.
+And if you recall, based on all the reports that came out of Congress from the 2016 cycle, they did not have any noticeable impact on the actual vote tabulations for our elections.

 So that's a win for us.

-So that what about this kind of thing?
+So what about this kind of thing?

-So unfortunately, this is something that has been going on for a few years, and it was something that I worked on when I was on the House Intelligence Committee, and it we took very seriously because these attacks uh do happen around the world, as you mentioned in places like Cuba, it's been reported, and they significantly cripple the physical health of our officers who are serving overseas.
+So unfortunately, this is something that has been going on for a few years and it was something that I worked on when I was on the House Intelligence Committee and we took very seriously because these attacks do happen around the world as you mentioned in places like Cuba.

 So it's a big problem, Jan.